 Note that you can use the above report to help solve plot hole problems caused by timing, too.

 Problem: Your readers can’t visualize your settings and are not moved emotionally by them.

 Are you using senses and objects to fill the stage?
-You’ll know quickly if your stage is empty, and an empty stage means unengaged readers by looking at the objects and senses in the Key Elements per Scene report on the Visualizepage.
+You’ll know quickly if your stage is empty, and an empty stage means unengaged readers by looking at the objects and senses in the Setting Elements per Scene report on the Visualize page.

 Confusing Timelines or Missing Objects